 We are enabling those in extreme poverty to forge a way out through secure livelihoods.
-In 2016 we reached over one million people directly through our livelihood programmes and approximately 4.7 million indirectly.
+In 2017, we reached over one million people directly through our livelihood programmes and 3.2 million indirectly.
+Over two million of these were female

 Two key ways we help to improve the livelihoods of vulnerable communities are through adopting a 'graduation' approach, and by promoting climate smart agriculture (CSA).
 Concern’s graduation programmes are designed to enable pathways out of poverty for the extreme poor by providing them with a comprehensive package of support (social assistance, livelihood development, access to financial services).
 Meanwhile our CSA programmes help farmers at the frontline of climate change adapt to its effects.